 Representatives for a medical cannabis dispensary currently operating on Milk Street outlined their plans to move to the current location of Mooncusser Fish House in the Back Bay while adding recreational, adult-use marijuana to the menu during a city-sponsored meeting Thursday, March 7, at the Boston Park Plaza.

-Bob Mayerson, CEO and one of the founders of Patriot Care at 21 Milk St. and its parent company Columbia Care, which operates in 14 states nationwide, as well as Malta, said the proposed location of the dispansary is 304 Stuart St. at the intersection of Columbus Avenue, and the dispensary would occupy 7,200 square feet on four floors, including the basement, but initially only the first and third floors would accommodate customers.
+Bob Mayerson, special advisor to the CEO of Columbia Care, the parent company of Patriot Care at 21 Milk St., which operates in 14 states nationwide, as well as Malta, said the proposed location of the dispensary is 304 Stuart St. at the intersection of Columbus Avenue, and the dispensary would occupy 7,200 square feet on four floors, including the basement, but initially only the first and third floors would accommodate customers.

 The hours of operation would need to be negotiated with the mayor’s office if the application is approved, Mayerson said, but the Milk Street location is currently open Monday through Friday from 8 a.m. to 6 p.m., and on weekends from 10 a.m. to 4 p.m.
 “That would probably be about right, but again, that’s a discussion that has to take place with the city,” he added.